jdelic/opensmtpd-plusdashfilter-server/README.md

 being able to deny the email in the ongoing SMTP session.
 So this approach only works if you're willing to accept all email and bounce/drop it later.

+I'm keeping this repository around as an example for writing a simple Python-based SMTP filter for OpenSMTPD though.

 You probably want to use [opensmtpd-extras-plusdash](https://github.com/jdelic/opensmtpd-plusdashfilter) instead if OpenSMTPD extends its filter API to allow filters to rewrite envelope data.